google/dart-neats/typed_sql/doc/05_foreign_keys.md

 these helper methods.

-While subqueries are simple to use, and outright fantastic when writing point queries, as they make it easy to return a row and any referenced rows in a single database query.
+While subqueries are simple to use, and outright fantastic when writing point queries, as they make it easy to return a row along with any referenced rows in a single query.
 Subqueries can also lead to poor query performance, in which case joins _might_ be a better option.

 > [!WARNING]